 Tender basmati rice, full of rich spices like cumin and turmeric, and paired with red pepper, onion, and green peas, Nando's spicy rice is a truly flavorful side dish.
 Often seen paired at the restaurant with their PERi PERi chicken or as a base for one of their bowls, PERi PERi rice is a staple at the restaurant and can be a staple in your home too!
 The great thing about this exotic (and only mildly spicy) rice recipe, is that it is made from staple ingredients that most people have on hand in their kitchen.

 The first time I went to Nando's, it was at Oakbrook Mall, outside of Chicago.
 My husband and I had heard of the restaurant, but hadn't seen one locally.
-We thought they were only in the UK!
+We thought they were only in the UK (turns out they were in South Africa before they ever hit the UK)!
 We are huge fans of hot sauce, and equally huge fans of trying foods from different cultures, so we were very excited to try this new spot.
 It was love at first bite!
 This portuguese cuisine was a hit with us, and we have gone back many times.

 Because I am always a fan of recreating my restaurant favorites at home, I knew I had to make a copycat peri peri rice recipe.
 This portuguese rice is easy to make, and so you can enjoy Nando's style rice right from your own kitchen!